 - 1. Install the column, orienting it in such a way that each end can be connected to the fittings without restricting operation of the analytical valves installed. - 2.
 Fasten and secure column in place at the column mounting bracket with the retaining screws. - 3.
 Insert the column end into the appropriate fitting connection and finger-tighten the nut, then tighten it an additional 1/4 turn. - 4.
 Apply carrier gas and leak check.
 Further tighten the two fittings as necessary if leaks are found. - 5.
 Close and secure the Isothermal Oven door. - 6.
-Apply carrier gases and heater air pressure. - 7.
+Apply air and makeup gases. - 7.
 Allow zone temperatures to stabilize. - 8.
 Check/set carrier flows per data sheet.